>

 $ tophat

-If the following output is shown, TopHat2 is ready to use.
+If you see output similar to the following, TopHat2 is ready to use.

 tophat tophat: TopHat maps short sequences from spliced transcripts to whole genomes.
 Usage: tophat [options] <bowtie_index> <reads1[,reads2,...]> [reads1[,reads2,...]] ...

-First, create an index of the reference genome using the following command.
-Here, Bowtie2 is used.
+First, build an index of the reference sequence using the following command.
+Here we use Bowtie2.

 $ bowtie2-build -f genome.fa genome

-genome.fa is the reference sequence you want to map reads to, provided as a FASTA file.
+genome.fa is the FASTA file of the reference sequence you want to map to.
 Gzip-compressed files can also be used.

-This command generates several files such as genome.1.bt2 through genome.4.bt2, as well as genome.rev.1.bt2 and genome.rev.2.bt2.
-Index files are required for fast sequence searching and must be created in advance for almost all mapping software, not just Bowtie2.
+This operation creates six files: genome.1.bt2 through genome.4.bt2, along with genome.rev.1.bt2 and genome.rev.2.bt2.
+Index files are essential for fast sequence searching and must be built beforehand for virtually all mapping tools, not just Bowtie2.

 Mapping

-Next, map the read sequences to the reference genome using TopHat2.
+Now, let's map the read sequences to the reference sequence.
+Here we use TopHat2.

 $ tophat -o output genome reads1.fastq.gz reads2.fastq.gz

-As a result, a BAM file named accepted_hits.bam is generated in theoutput directory.
+This operation produces a BAM file named accepted_hits.bam in the output directory.

-You can visualize the mapping results using a genome browser such as IGV, as shown below.
+Visualizing the results in a genome browser such as IGV, you can confirm how the reads were mapped, as shown below.

 Mapping result